 - Coronavirus may cause a stuffy nose, however, the symptom is much more common with hay fever.

 - Unless you suffer from asthma, hay fever generally won’t cause shortness of breath.
-If you have this symptom, you’re more likely to have an infection, such as a flu or Covid-19.
+If you have this symptom, you’re more likely to have an infection, such as the flu or Covid-19.

 Should I Use Antihistamines?